Cartoon drawing of a man with a grey beard and glasses.

 coofdy.com

-Martin Kenny's blog
+Martin Kenny's website

 Pervasive OFDM